Cumulocity-IoT/c8y-docs/content/change-logs/device-management/opcua-10-20-97-0-null-check-added-for-empty-nodeIds.md

 ticket: DM-3216
 version: 10.20.97.0
 ---
-Previously, the device type creation via OPC UA management service API failed when `matchedNodeIds` list was not defined for `applyConstraints`.
+Previously, the device type creation via the OPC UA management service API failed when `matchedNodeIds` list was not defined for `applyConstraints`.
 This issue has now been resolved, and apply constraints can now be set without defining a `matchedNodeIds` list.